AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-confluence-user.md

 > YOU MUST PROVIDE AN E-MAIL ADDRESS BELOW OR WE CANNOT PROCESS YOUR REQUEST.

-E-mail Address: <your email address here>
+E-mail Address:  Replace with the email address here